-Best answer: In order to attain the maximum charging speed of 21W on your Pixel 6 (23W on Pixel 6 Pro), the charger must support Power Delivery (PD, Programmable Power Supply (PPS), and be rated to 24W or higher.
-You also need an e-marked cable that can negotiate the exact current between the charger and the phone.
+Best answer: In order to attain the maximum charging speeds of 21W on the Pixel 6 (and 23W on Pixel 6 Pro), your charger must support both Power Delivery (PD) and Programmable Power Supply (PPS) standards, and have a rated output of 24W or higher as well.
+You also need an e-marked cable that can negotiate the exact current between the charger and the smartphone.

-What you need to reach maximum Pixel 6 charging speeds on a wired charger
+What do you need to reach maximum Pixel 6 charging speeds with a wired charger?

-The best Pixel 6 chargers need Programmable Power Supply, which is a specialized certification within the larger Power Delivery spec used to fast-charge everything from your earbuds to your Macbook and beyond.
-PPS chargers were quite difficult to find when the Samsung Galaxy Note 10+ started using them for its short-lived 45W fast charging frenzy, but since Samsung uses it for its 25W Super Fast Charging as well, it's gotten much, much easier to find.
+The best Pixel 6 chargers need Programmable Power Supply (PPS) support, which is basically a specialized certification within the larger Power Delivery (PD) standard that allows you to fast-charge everything from your earbuds to your MacBook and beyond.
+PPS chargers used to be quite difficult to find when Samsung's Galaxy Note 10+ started using them for its short-lived 45W fast-charging frenzy, but since Samsung now uses them for its 25W Super-Fast Charging too, they've gotten much more accessible.

-Of course, since PPS chargers were originally designed for laptops — to help limit heat buildup and preserve the multi-hundred-dollar battery inside your trusty workhorse — most PPS chargers are 45W and up.
-Even though the Pixel 6 Pro may only charge at a maximum of 21W, there's little point in getting a 30W charger these days as practically all tablets and laptops use USB-C Power Delivery to charge.
-Grab a 45-90W charger that you can use for your Macbook, Nintendo Switch, and any other USB-C equipped device in your home.
-Futureproof your purpose since today's best chargers can last you a decade or more.
+Of course, since PPS chargers were originally designed for laptops — in order to help limit heat buildup and preserve their expensive batteries — most of them are rated at 45W and higher.
+And although the Pixel 6 Pro may only charge at a maximum of 23W, there's little point in getting just a 30W charger these days, since practically all modern tablets and laptops use USB-C (with PD support) for charging.
+You should grab a 45-90W charger that you can use for your MacBook, Nintendo Switch, and any other USB-C-equipped devices you may be having.
+Futureproofing is important since today's best chargers can last you a decade or more.

-One more requirement (that's often overlooked) for getting fast charging speeds for the Pixel 6 charging often overlooked is the cable.
-Not all USB-C cables are created equal; some prioritize data speed over charging speed, some are USB 2.0 and some are USB 3.2 Gen 2 x 2 (hey, I didn't name it, but I'd like to slap whoever did), and some are e-marked while most older cables are not.
-PPS charging and thus Pixel 6 fast charging requires an e-marked cable so that the charger and your Pixel 6 can talk to each other and negotiate exactly what voltage/amperage it needs at the time.
+One more requirement (that's often overlooked) for getting fast charging speeds for the Pixel 6 charging is the cable.
+That's because not all USB-C cables are created equal; some prioritize data transfers over charging speeds, some are USB 2.0 and some are USB 3.2 Gen 2x2 (Hey, I didn't name them, but would like to slap whoever did!), some others are e-marked, while most older cables are not.
+PPS charging (and thus, Pixel 6 fast charging) requires an e-marked cable so that the charger and your Pixel 6 can 'talk' to each other and negotiate exactly what voltage/amperage needs to flow between them.

-Many PPS chargers come with e-marked cables in-box specifically to avoid uninformed buyers complaining/returning the product because they don't realize PPS needs an e-marked cable.
-You have now been informed so that you can make a better buying decision and avoid cable frustrations down the line.
+Many PPS-compliant chargers come with e-marked cables in--the-box, specifically to avoid having uninformed buyers complaining about/returning the products because they don't realize PPS and e-marked cables go together.
+You have been informed, so that you can make a better buying decision and avoid these frustrations down the line.

-Why it doesn't matter: You'll barely ever see top speed anyway
+Why doesn't it matter: You'll barely ever see top speeds anyway

-The most important limitation to 23W wired charging isn't on the charger or the cable, it's on the phone and on Google.
-Full 23W fast charging is only possible when your phone is under 50%, and even then, you still might not see it unless you're starting from close to empty.
-Google designed its charging protocols on the Pixel 6 series "to strike a balance between battery life, longevity and fast charging," as it said when they had to explain Pixel 6 charging speeds on its own forum.
+The most important limitation to 23W wired charging isn't because of the charger or the cable, it's because of the phone and Google.
+Full 23W fast-charging speed is only possible when your phone is under 50%, and even then, you still might not see that speed unless you're starting from close to empty.
+Google has designed its charging protocols on the Pixel 6 series "to strike a balance between battery life, longevity and fast charging," as it says while explaining Pixel 6 charging speeds on its own forum.

-If you're below 50%, Google enables the higher charging speeds to ensure you get to half-full quickly, but once you hit 50%, speeds will slow down until you eventually reach full an hour later.
-Google does this to better manage heat and extend the life of your Pixel 6 or Pixel 6 Pro's battery.
-That's all great, but not so when I'd really like to charge from 60% back up to 85% before I head out for a long evening of fireworks and maybe a tryst with a prince at the Magic Kingdom.
-If you're above 50%, you'll only see charging speeds between 9-15W, so remember that the first 50% takes half an hour and the second 50% takes a whole hour.
+If you're below 50%, Google enables the higher charging speeds to ensure you get to a half-full level quickly but once you hit that point, the speeds will slow down until the battery eventually gets full an hour later.
+Google does this to better manage heat dissipation and extend the life of your Pixel 6 or Pixel 6 Pro's battery.
+That's all great, but not so when I'd really like to charge from 60% back up to 85% before heading for a long evening of fireworks, and maybe a tryst with a prince at the Magic Kingdom.
+If the battery is above 50% level, you'll only see charging speeds at around 9-15W.
+So, remember that the first 50% only takes half an hour and the second 50% takes a full hour.

-What you need to reach maximum Pixel 6 charging speeds on a wireless charger
+What do you need to reach maximum Pixel 6 charging speeds with a wireless charger?

-In order to get the 15W wireless charging speeds that the Pixel 5 enjoyed — and which you'll get far more adaptability and choice on — you need to look for a wireless charging pad or stand that supports Extended Power Profile (EPP) at 15W output.
+In order to get 15W wireless charging speeds that the Pixel 5 enjoyed — and which you'll get far more adaptability and choice on — you need to get a wireless charging pad (or stand) that supports Extended Power Profile (EPP) standard at 15W output.
 Most of the best wireless chargers support EPP, and if you see another charger that catches your fancy but doesn't list EPP or the Pixel 6 among its supported 15W phones, you can head to the Wireless Power Consortium's Product Database and search for the product by brand name.
-Product listings here will tell you the maximum output speed, whether or not it supports EPP, and if it has Samsung's proprietary charging tech in it (which most do because Samsung is popular).
+Product listings here will tell you the maximum output speed, whether or not it supports EPP, and if it has Samsung's proprietary charging tech in it (which most of them do because Samsung is popular).

-If you need suggestions for Pixel-perfect wireless charging options from our best wireless chargers, the iOttie iON Wireless Duo is a great stand and the Anker PowerWave Alloy is a compact, sleek pad.
-Whether wired or wireless, grab something long-lasting and widely compatible, because these chargers may very well outlive both your Pixel 6 and the phone you get after it.
+If you need a Pixel-perfect wireless charging option from our picks, we recommend the iOttie iON Wireless Duo stand and the Anker PowerWave Alloy pad.
+Whether you go wired or wireless, get something long-lasting and widely compatible as these chargers may very well outlive both your Pixel 6 and the smartphone you get after it.

-This 45W charger is great for charging Chromebooks, Macbooks, and yes, the Pixel 6 and 6 Pro, too!
+Anker's small 45W charger is great for juicing up Chromebooks, MacBooks, and yes, the Pixel 6 and 6 Pro, too!
 While it doesn't come with an e-marked cable, your shiny new phone already does so you'll have everything you need.
 The diminutive size means you can carry it everywhere with ease.